 Get started in historical fiction is a series of online workshops designed to help you start writing historical fiction.
 There are three workshops in total, each covering a different aspect of getting started in historical fiction.
 You can pick and choose which workshops you want to take, or you can take all three!

-Each workshop lasts six weeks and consists of a series of assignments, all of which are assessed by a tutor.
+Each workshop lasts approximately six weeks and consists of a series of assignments, all of which are assessed by a tutor.
 As you tackle the assignments and receive expert feedback, you’ll move closer to achieving the objective of each workshop.
 All assignments are accompanied by a help sheet with useful tips.
 You’ll be able to ask your tutor questions as you go along, and you’ll get final feedback at the end.
-As the workshops are online, you can participate from anywhere in the world.
+As the workshops are online, you will participate remotely.

 Below, you’ll find details on each workshop, information about the tutors, testimonials from previous participants, and a FAQ section.

 Workshop one: Get started